Chymyst/chymyst-core/docs/chymyst10.md

 ```

 Reactions may consume and emit distributed and/or local molecules in any combination.
-The data carried by distributed molecules will be stored on the ZooKeeper and, in this way, made available to all the DCM peers in the cluster.
+The data carried by distributed molecules will be stored on the ZooKeeper and, in this way, made available to all the DCM peers within the cluster.
-Thus, distributed molecules are emitted _into the cluster_, not into a local reaction site.
+Thus, distributed molecules are emitted _into the cluster site_, not into a local reaction site.
 At any time, any DCM peer may start a reaction that consumes any of the available distributed molecules.

 ## Example: distributed map/reduce

-In [Chapter 2](chymyst02.md) we have implemented concurrent map/reduce with the following code:
+In [Chapter 2](chymyst02.md) we have implemented a concurrent map/reduce computation using the following code:

 ```scala
 // Declare the "map" and the "reduce" functions.